opencomputeproject/onie/docs/design-spec/hw_requirements.rst

 0xFD       Variable    Vendor Extension  This type code allows vendors to include extra
                                          information that is specific to the vendor and cannot be specified using the other type codes.
-                                         The format of this value field is a four byte IANA enterprise number, followed by a vendor defined string of bytes.
+                                         The format of this value field is a four byte big-endian IANA enterprise number, followed by a vendor defined string of bytes.
 The format of the string of bytes is entirely up to the vendor, except